latex3/latex3.github.io/get.md

     older versions of TeX Live, see
     <a href="https://repology.org/metapackage/texlive/versions">Linux TeX Live package status</a>
     for details.</p>
+    <p>These are free distributions, i.e., there are no charges for download or use.</p>
   </div>
   <div class="col cell1of4">
     <h2><span class="fa fa-apple"></span> Mac OS</h2>
     <p>The <a href="https://www.tug.org/mactex/">MacTeX</a>
     distribution contains everything you need, including a complete TeX system with LaTeX itself and editors to write documents.</p>
+    <p>This is a free distribution, i.e., there are no charges for download or use.</p>
   </div>
   <div class="col cell1of4">
     <h2><span class="fa fa-windows"></span> Windows</h2>